DETAILED ACTION

 second information from the second electronic device, the second information comprising data indicative of the pass being redeemed for access to a location (Figs. 28-32, receiving the ticket(s) are scanned/used information in a particular zone or location for enforcement analytics) [0069, 0190].

-But Parker doesn’t explicitly teach receive, via contactless proximity-based communication, second information from the second electronic device, the second information comprising data indicative of the pass being redeemed for access to a location.
+But Parker doesn’t explicitly teach receive, via contactless proximity-based communication, second information from the second electronic device, the second information comprising data indicative of the pass being redeemed for access to a location;

-Since, all are analogous arts addressing wireless/contactless transactions used in a mobile device; Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art would have been motivated to combine the teachings of Parker with Wall to ensure critical information can be directly exchange among peer devices, thus, improving transaction time and speed.
+Since, all are analogous arts addressing wireless/contactless transactions used in a mobile device; Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art would have been motivated to combine the teachings of Parker with Spikes to ensure critical information can be directly exchange among peer devices, thus, improving transaction time and speed.

-But Parker and Wall don’t explicitly teach updating, by the first electronic device, the pass stored within the application operating on the first electronic device with a redemption time of the pass based at least in part on the second information received from the second electronic device.
+But Parker and Spikes don’t explicitly teach updating, by the first electronic device, the pass stored within the application operating on the first electronic device with a redemption time of the pass based at least in part on the second information received from the second electronic device.

 However, Eicher discloses updating, by the first electronic device, the pass stored within the application operating on the first electronic device with a redemption time of the pass based at least in part on the second information received from the second electronic device (Figs. 11- 12, step 342) [0064-66, 0070, 0008].